NapoliMunk/Contracts_Parachains_Parathreads/README.md

 * Parachains and Parathreads: Parachains and parathreads are components of the Polkadot network, which is a multi-chain network that allows for interoperability between different blockchains.
 Parachains are independent blockchains that are connected to the Polkadot network, while parathreads are lighter-weight blockchains that can run on the Polkadot network without requiring a full parachain slot.
 Parachains and parathreads can have their own smart contracts, written in any programming language that can be compiled to WebAssembly.

+##Section Summary

-** In summary, Ethereum smart contracts are executed on the Ethereum blockchain, while Substrate smart contracts are executed on custom blockchains built using the Substrate framework.
+* Ethereum smart contracts are executed on the Ethereum blockchain, while Substrate smart contracts are executed on custom blockchains built using the Substrate framework.
 Parachains and parathreads are components of the Polkadot network, which allows for interoperability between different blockchains and can run smart contracts in any language that can be compiled to WebAssembly.

 ### How do they differe in how they're constructed.